harikeerthan24/Brand-Product-Scraper-API/README.md

 - Uniqlo limited to 500 products per gender category
 - Kate Spade limited to 5 pages per category

-## Best Practices
-1. Start with smaller limits for testing
-2. Use appropriate categories for each brand
-3. Handle rate limits and pagination appropriately
-4. Implement error handling in your client code

 ## Note
 The Zara scraper is currently under development and not available for use.